tushar-g/notes/software/swift-tips/array-generator.md

 * An `Array` is constructed using an Interator and a generator.
 * First few items are picked using prefix.
 * prefix is method inside `AnyIterator` which spits out `AnySequence` up to the specified maximum length, containing the initial elements of the sequence.
+* Similarly one can generate 5 UILabel views using `UILabel.init`

 ```swift
 Array(AnyIterator(UILabel.init).prefix(5))
 ```
-* Similarly one can generate 5 UILabel views using `UILabel.init`

 ##### Using Initializers
-* Array has a lot of built in Initializers. e.g:
+* `Swift.Array` has a lot of built in Initializers. e.g:

 ```swift
 /// Creates a new array containing the specified number of a single, repeated value.